 Think of it this way: The close of escrow is the day you and the seller fulfill your obligations to each other.
 If you provide your earnest money to the third party and the seller does the same with title documents and the keys (unless the contract allows them to stay in the home longer), your responsibilities to each other are complete and escrow is closed.

 However, you could close on your mortgage and take possession of the title, deed and keys from the escrow agent on a completely separate day.
 The seller doesn’t have to be present on your closing day.

 Close Of Escrow FAQs

 A home warranty is coverage for appliance and/or home system repair and replacement.
-The difference between a home warranty and a traditional warranty is that the coverage is based on the type of appliance or system rather than being tied to a specific manufacturer.
-You also pay for the coverage on a monthly basis, so this is best for people who want to spread out the amount that they would be spending on maintenance rather than getting a big repair or replacement bill down the line.
+The difference between a home warranty and a traditional warranty is that home warranty coverage is based on the type of appliance or system rather than being tied to a specific manufacturer.
+You also pay for the coverage on a monthly basis, so this is best for people who want to spread out the amount they would be spending on maintenance rather than getting a big repair or replacement bill down the line.

-In order to get a home warranty, your purchase has to be complete with the title and deed in your name.
+To obtain a home warranty, your purchase has to be complete with the title and deed in your name.

 The Bottom Line